LL08-MathematicalModelling-dowell/100035-DowellScale-Function/README.md

-"roundcolor": "#938585",        #color of the buttons in the scale "fontcolor": "#000000",        #color of the text inside the buttons "fomat": "numbers",            #format in which you wish the response to be recorded- numbers, stars, emojis "time": "60",                 #time limit in seconds that you wish to assign for providing each response- any natural no.
+"roundcolor": "#938585",        #color of the buttons in the scale "fontcolor": "#000000",        #color of the text inside the buttons "fomat": "numbers",            #format in which you wish the response to be recorded- numbers, stars, emojis "no_of_scales": 6,            #Specify number of scales to be created with the same settings (1-100) "time": "60",                 #time limit in seconds that you wish to assign for providing each response- any natural no.
 "name": "testAPI",            #name you wish to assign to the scale "left": "good",               #label for the lowest rating (zero)- text